-A dream feed is when you feed your baby in the late evening, just before you go to bed and will involve you gently stirring your baby to wake for a feed rather than waiting for them to fully wake for a feed in their own time.
+A dream feed is when you offer an extra feed to baby in the late evening, just before you go to bed that involves you gently waking them for a feed rather than waiting for baby to fully wake for a feed in their own time.
+The aim is for this feed to allow baby to sleep through a large portion of the night, only waking to be fed once before the morning.

-Parents often do this in order to get a longer period of sleep before their baby wakes for the next feed and for many, it is extremely effective!
+Parents often dream feed in order to get a longer stretch of sleep before their baby wakes for the next feed.
+This can help both baby and parent feel refreshed and rested the following day.

 What Time Should You Dream Feed Baby At?